mknecht/dreitafel/README.md

 # Dreitafel
-**Heads up, this is still very much in development (2017-Sep-09)**, the compiler works for veeeeery simple diagrams, [try.dreitafel.org](http://try.dreitafel.org/) and [view.dreitafel.org](http://view.dreitafel.org/) are there, but that's it.
-See you in a month for something useful. :)
+**Heads up, this is still very much in development (2018-May-05)**, the compiler works for very simple diagrams, [try.dreitafel.org](http://try.dreitafel.org/) and [view.dreitafel.org](http://view.dreitafel.org/) are there, but that's it.
+See you later for something actually useful. :)

 Dreitafel helps you document and discuss the architecture and design of your software.